Kinematics in Cascadeur

 Forward kinematics (FK) transfers the influence from the top of the hierarchical chain to the bottom.
 Any change in the position of a parent segment affects the positions of every child segment in the hierarchy.

 When Inverse Kinematics (IK) is used, the influence is transferred from bottom to top.
 Positions and spatial orientations of the parent segments are calculated on the basis of the positions and orientations of their children.

-Type of kinematics needed for a particular animation depends on the type of animation you’re creating.
+What type of kinematics to use depends on what kind of animation you’re creating.
 FK is perfect for rotational movements, while IK is a better choice for cases where your character interacts with surfaces (walking, running, going up a ladder etc.).

 1. Select an interval on the Timeline.

 2. Select the type of kinematics from the menu (the one at the right of the Interpolation menu) on the Timeline or press Alt + ,.

 An example of IK interpolation:

 You can also change the type of kinematics of a single keyframe.
 To do this:

 2. Select the type of kinematics from the menu (the one at the left of the Label button) or press Shift + F.